mikaelweave/windows-setup/README.md

   - Azure CLI
   - SQL Server 2019 Developer
   - CosmosDB Emulator
+  - more...
 - Installs some Misc Apps
-  - Ditto Clipboard Manager
   - AutoHotKey (with some scripts)
   - Greenshot
   - ZoomIt
   - Dropbox
   - Notion
 - Installs Docker
-- Installs WSL with Ubuntu and Arch Linux distros
+- Installs WSL (you will need to install ubuntu)

 ## Resources
 - This repository was inspired by [windows-dev-box-setup-scripts](https://github.com/microsoft/windows-dev-box-setup-scripts).